theduffreport/amyehodge.github.io/Automating_tasks/workshop.md

 In this workshop we aren't going to cover everything about the shell.
 I'm just going to introduce a few basic things to you that will let us do this particular task, so that you can get a feel for what this can do.

+##Solving our problem

 ### Select the data that is done processing.

 I started by eliminating everything that hasn't yet finished processing, so that's anything that does not have "Accessioned" in the status column.

-    COMMAND: grep
+> COMMAND: grep
-    Let's you search for contents within a file.
+> Let's you search for contents within a file.
-    Flag: -i
+> Flag: -i
-    Does this in a case-insensitive way
+> Does this in a case-insensitive way

 The grep command identifies lines within your file that match a pattern.
 This is exactly what I want: I want to keep the entire line, when a particular word ("accessioned") is identified within that line.
 I'm not 100% sure that the word is always capitalized so I'm going to use a flag.

 Flags are additional options that alter the default behavior of a command.
-The default behavior of this command is case sensistive.
+The default behavior of this command is case sensitive.
 I want to make it case insensitive.

     grep -i "accessioned" file1.csv